 The following is my story about the information I’ve pulled together in order to understand how to do this for myself.
-I had a slightly rough experience with a heavy toxicity.
-This allowed me to figure out how my body does and doesn’t like to detox.
-I don’t suggest anyone try any of this, I’m just sharing a story.
+I had a slightly rough experience with a heavy toxicity, which allowed me to figure out how my body does and doesn’t like to detox.
+I don’t suggest anyone try any of this, I’m just sharing my story.

 Digestion is key